alignedfibers/TheNotebook/virshsetup/libvirt_and_dnsmasq.md

 #### What’s this setting up or doing?
 - **DHCP** is enabled, ensuring the VMs on the **10.10.122.x** subnet automatically receive IP addresses.
 - **DNS** is disabled on this network, meaning the virtual machines will rely on the host’s DNS settings. (/etc/resolv.conf)
-- **Host has a stub resolver** - In this case the host already has dns over tls, dnssec, and local stub resolvers already setup, one of those stub-resolvers is listening for dns requests on 10.10.122.1, and the system instand of dnsmasq disabled.
+- **Host has a stub resolver** - In this case the host already has dns over tls, dnssec, and local stub resolvers already setup, one of those stub-resolvers is listening for dns requests on 10.10.122.1, and the system instance of dnsmasq is disabled.
 The network config we are creating reflects that a stub-resolver is listening locally, if it is not, you should be able to specify you router ip and NAT should work.

 #### Apply the configuration:
 ```bash